yearum/yearum/README.md

-👋 Eyyo everyone, I’m ndoro yerum cahyadiningrat
+👋 Eyyo everyone, I’m Tjong yerum cahyadi wijaya koesuma

 👀 I like to try a lot of things and find out interesting things 🌱 Right now I'm curious about making Android with React Native that sounds like a really interesting thing to me